knaw-huc/golden-agents-bredius/README.md

 * [`linksets/bredius_linkset_9d6ca8c8fb1bc3be9c08d7e791bd08e0_15_accepted.trig`](linksets/bredius_linkset_9d6ca8c8fb1bc3be9c08d7e791bd08e0_15_accepted.trig): linkset between persons in the Bredius excerpts and persons in the Amsterdam Notarial Archives.
 Created with Lenticular Lens.
 Contains only the accepted links.
 Pick [`linksets/bredius_linkset_persons.trig`](linksets/bredius_linkset_persons.trig) if you want a simplified version with just the `owl:sameAs` links.
 * [`linksets/bredius_linkset_deeds.trig`](linksets/bredius_linkset_deeds.trig): linkset between external documents in the Bredius excerpts and deeds in the Amsterdam Notarial Archives.

+Optional:
+* [`data/rkdthesaurus.trig`](data/rkdthesaurus.trig): an integral dump of the RKD thesaurus, used to enrich the Bredius excerpts with thesaurus terms and labels.
+These labels are already integrated in the data through the schema.org vocabulary.

 ### Changes/additions
 This repository hold the data coming from the crowdsourcing initative, as well as a script that modifies the data slightly so that it fits in the Golden Agents infrastructure.
 What is added and changed is the following (through `main.py`):